Josee9988/project-template/README.md

 ## **How to use it as a template for my new repositories?** 🚀

-1. To create a new repository from this template [generate your new repository from this template](https://github.com/Josee9988/project-template/generate) for more information or guidance follow the [Github guide](https://docs.github.com/en/github/creating-cloning-and-archiving-repositories/creating-a-repository-from-a-template).
+1. To create a new repository from this template [generate your new repository from this template](https://github.com/Josee9988/project-template/generate) for more information or guidance, follow the [Github guide](https://docs.github.com/en/github/creating-cloning-and-archiving-repositories/creating-a-repository-from-a-template).
 2. Clone your repo and `cd` into it.
 3. **Execute** the `SETUP_TEMPLATE.sh` shell script to **customize** the files with your data.